svalat/homelinux/doc/config.md

  * *compiler* : compiler option to transmit to configure or cmake script. it contain `MAKEOPTS`, `CFLAGS` and `CXXFLAGS`.
  * *versions* : Force version for some packages.
- * *useflags* : Use flags to use for the prefix.
+ * *use* : Use flags to use for the prefix.
 If some use flags don't match with the inherited prefix it will induce a rebuild of the reltated packages.
  * *gentoo* : Configure the gentoo mirror to use for quickpackage fallback.